draurangzebabbas/intenselinkedinscraper/README.md

 - Check the browser console for error messages
 - Review Supabase logs in the dashboard
 - Monitor Apify run logs for scraping issues
+- Ensure all database migrations have been applied

 ## Contributing